vallotlab/ChromSCape/README.md

 ## Launch the App

-First download the repository in the location of your choice, either with `git clone https://github.com/vallotlab/scChIPseq.git scChIPseq` or by clicking on 'Clone or Download' -> 'Download ZIP' and unzip.
+First download the repository in the location of your choice, either with `git clone https://github.com/vallotlab/ChromSCape.git ChromSCape` or by clicking on 'Clone or Download' -> 'Download ZIP' and unzip.

 Go to the directory & modify the runApp.R script to the path to the directory & save file:
 ```
 library(shiny)
-runApp('path/to/scChIPseq_ShinyApp', launch.browser=TRUE)
+runApp('path/to/ChromSCape', launch.browser=TRUE)
 ```

 Make sure to have all the libraries required (see ##Requirements) and start the App :